 “Why not get Father Frank to book us at St Patrick’s.
 It would be free and open for their youth group,” he suggests.
 No hassles.
 Perfect.
 I leave a message for Mike Sr.’s assistant, Jay, to set up a van for us as we need to be on the road during Spring Break.
 I ask him to find a crash driver’s ed. class so we all can get legit IDs.
 I ask him to book two nights at the Chelsea while we’re in NYC.
 We need to play as many parties as possible before the road trip, as well as schedule at least a day’s recording for the Jace Tribute movie.
 If we get all this done, we’ll be back in time for April’s concert date.
 Jay says the Skynyrd concert contract has been signed, so we better get back on time.
 I hear Mike Sr. yelling at him.
 Then he comes back to say Guido’s dumb brother Tony will drive and roadie for us; when we get arrested, he’ll be the responsible adult.
 I tell him the road trip is our reward for working hard so far this year.
-He laughs and says not to wish for what we want because we might not be happy if we get it.
+He laughs and says not to wish for what we want because we might just get it.
 He’s cool.

 Jack comes back and says Father Frank is on board and wants us to come to their youth group, if we promise no tongues or snakes.
 “We’ll have to encourage the holy rolling ourselves,” Jack said with a gleam in his eye.